datacarpentry/semester-biology/exercises/Putting-it-all-together-size-biased-extinction-R.md

    pattern on each of the different continents that might really tell us something.
 Repeat the analysis but this time compare the mean masses within each of the different continents (*`dplyr` would be one way to do this*).
-Export your results to a CSV file where the first entry on each line is the continent, the second entry is the average mass of the extant species on that continent, and the third entry is the average mass of the extinct species on that continent (*`spread()` from `tidyr` is a handy way to convert the standard `dplyr` output to this form*).
+Export your results to a `csv` file where the first entry on each line is the continent, the second entry is the average mass of the extant species on that continent, and the third entry is the average mass of the extinct species on that continent (*`spread()` from `tidyr` is a handy way to convert the standard `dplyr` output to this form*).
 Call the file `continent_mass_differences.csv`.
 4. Looking at the averages was a good start, but we really need to look at the